clD11/go-payments/README.md

 # **Form3 Payment API**

-* Clone the repository and if inside GOPATH might require export GO111MODULE=on to allow modules
+* Clone the repository
+* Modules are used so if inside GOPATH run export GO111MODULE=on to allow modules
-* Requires Docker and Docker Compose
+* Docker Compose is need to run the application

 ### Run Tests
 Tests can be run using below commands or through IDE